liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ## Localizing Your Portlets [](id=localizing-your-portlet-liferay-portal-6-2-dev-guide-03-en)

-If your portlets target an international audience, you can localize the user interface.
-Localizing a portlet's language is done using language keys for each language you wish to support.
-You can translate these manually or use a web service to translate them for you.
-Conveniently, all existing translated messages Portal uses are accessible to all plugin projects.
+If your portlets target an international audience, you can localize your portlets' user interfaces.
+To localize a portlet, you need to create language properties files, also called resource bundles, for each language you wish to support.
+You can translate language properties manually or use a web service to translate them for you.
+Conveniently, all of the translated messages used by Liferay Portal are also accessible to plugin projects.
 To localize messages in addition to portal's localized messages, you must create language keys in one or more resource bundles within your plugin project.
-There are some basic questions to ask yourself in planning your plugin's localization.
+When planning your portlet's localization, you should consider the following questions.

 Are there messages that Portal uses that you'd like to use in your portlets?
 Does your plugin contain multiple portlets?
 If so, do any of its portlets need to be available for administrative purposes in the Control Panel?
 If any of its portlets need to be in the Control Panel, you should create separate resource bundles for each of these portlets.
-Otherise your portlets should share the same resource bundle so that you can leverage Liferay's language building capabilities from Liferay IDE and the Plugins SDK.
+Otherwise, your portlets should share the same resource bundle so that you can leverage Liferay's language building capabilities from Liferay IDE and the Plugins SDK.
 We'll show you how to localize your portlets in all of these scenarios.
-Let's start by leveraging messages Portal has already localized in its core set of language keys.
+Let's start by leveraging the messages that Liferay Portal has already localized in its core set of language keys.

 ### Using Liferay's Language Keys [](id=using-liferay-langauge-keys-liferay-portal-6-2-dev-guide-03-en)